Wilderness Photography & Preparedness

-Combining Hiking and Photography is an incredible combination.
-Great exercise combined with an outdoor experience and the images to take home as memories is priceless.
-There are some things to consider when going out even a small distance from civilization or your vehicle as safety precautions.
+Combining hiking and photography is an incredible combination.
+Great exercise, an outdoor experience, and the images to take home as memories are priceless.
+There are some things to consider when going out, even a tiny distance from civilization or your vehicle, as safety precautions.
 Most people think that just going a short distance from the car means safety and survival are not a concern.
-Remember the old saying most accidents happen closest to home?
 You should always be prepared with the basics, even if you don’t go far into the woods and out of sight.

-While hiking with expensive camera gear we also have to consider protecting our gear along with ourselves.
-We use all products from Think Tank Camera Bags.
+While hiking with expensive camera gear, we also must consider protecting our equipment and ourselves.
+We use all the products from Think Tank Camera Bags.
 They have backpacks specifically designed for protecting your gear.
-Some of us lucky ones are carrying 10 thousand dollars and more of gear.
-No matter what the value you want to protect your gear.
+Some lucky ones carry 10 thousand dollars worth or more of gear.
+No matter what the value, you want to protect it.

-We recommend insuring your gear.
+We recommend getting insurance on your gear.
 A lot of us do a side business of some sort with photography.
 You can get a general liability policy with camera gear and all office equipment protected for as low as $250.00 a year.
-We have a policy that started at that rate but with all of our office and photography equipment it is now up to closer to $500.00
+We have a policy that started at that rate, but with all of our photography equipment, it is now up closer to $500.00

 My friend Tom tells a story about when he was out hiking with his dog.
-He had a camera on a tripod and the dog’s leash got tangled around the tripod that was in the water with the camera on it.
-The dog ran to chase a bird and there went the camera.
+He had a camera on a tripod, and the dog’s leash got tangled around the tripod in the water with the camera on it.
+The dog ran to chase a bird, and there went the camera straight into Jordon Pond.

-Plan it out – Don’t forget to research where you’re going and bring maps along with you.
-Another important issue is to figure out what camera gear you’ll be using and try to bring only what you will be using Again, Think Tank has bags, backpacks that we entrust cameras, lenses to be protected in.
-Be sure to check out the weather proof gear in the event you do encounters inclement weather.
-If you are out hiking in the heat you would be in need of the backpack with room for water bottles.
-The products we recommend are high ranking in the areas of good quality, durability, and functionality.
+Don’t forget to research where you’re going and bring maps along with you.
+Another important issue is to figure out what camera gear you’ll be using and try to bring only what you will be using Again, Think Tank has bags, and backpacks that we entrust cameras, and lenses to be protected in.
+Be sure to check out the weatherproof gear in the event you do encounters inclement weather.
+If you are out hiking in the heat you would be in need of a backpack with room for water bottles.
+The products we recommend are high-ranking in the areas of good quality, durability, and functionality.

 Here is a list of some things to b sure to take while camping and photographing.